Zeden12/Zeden12/README.md

 ## 🚀 About Me

-- 🔭 I’m currently pursuing a bachelor's in Information Systems, focusing on databases.
+- 🔭 I’m currently pursuing a bachelor's in Information Systems, focusing on databases and system development & management.
-- 🔭 Also, I’m working on a Local NGO's project which will last 2 months.
+- 🔭 Also, I’m working on KCA(Kigali Center for Autism initiatives) project .
 - 🌱 I’m constantly learning and exploring new technologies like Machine Learning, AI, and Blockchain.
 - 👯 I’m looking to collaborate on open-source projects and innovative tech solutions.
 - 💬 Ask me about anything related to web and mobile app development.